creimers/djangocms_scaffold/README.md

 Django Foundation is an enhanced project template for any Django application.
 This is a fork of out dated [django-skel](https://github.com/rdegges/django-skel).

 # Installation
+It requires Python 2.7 as some of the packages bundled with it do not support Python 3 namely 'django-storages'.
 ##Create a project directory

     $ mkdir <project_name> && cd <project_name>